Organising a roadworthy inspection

 - has had a change in the vehicle's seating capacity

-- was registered in another state, is more than seven years old and has an unladen mass of 4.5 tonnes or more
+- was registered in another state, is more than three years old and has an unladen mass of 4.5 tonnes or more

 - is a repaired, economically written-off vehicle

 - has a seating capacity of 12 or less and is used to carry passengers for hire, fare or reward (except self-drive)

 - is a bus with seating for 13 or more